 - Click on Datasource under Services

-- Create a new Datasource called SQLFunctions
+- Edit the SQLFunctions datasource or create a new Datasource called SQLFunctions

 - The type is MSSQL - Microsoft SQL Server (Vendor jTDS)